mumoshu/ingress-daemonset-controller/README.md

 - A cluster ingress and it needs to be super efficient
 - Your own LBaaS on top of Kubernetes and it needs to be super efficient

-It provides `IngressDaemonSet` CRD to deploy an ingress controller so that:
+It provides `IngressDaemonSet` CRD to deploy a set of server application pods so that you can:

-1. You can run two or more pods per node for high availability of `externalTrafficPolicy: Local` OR `SO_REUSE_PORT`-enabled services.
+1. Run two or more pods per node for high availability of `externalTrafficPolicy: Local` OR `SO_REUSE_PORT`-enabled services.
+2. Detach the node from the external lb before updating pods on a node
-2. Deploy a dedicated "health-checker" daemonset for more reliable deployment
+3. Deploy a dedicated "health-checker" daemonset for more reliable deployment

+> Note that the second bullet point becomes unnecessary once https://github.com/kubernetes/kubernetes/issues/85643 is implemented in the upstream.

+## Integrations

+You'll usually use this to build a highly available and efficient cluster of a reverse proxy or an API gateway like:

+- Envoy
+- Nginx
+- HAProxy
+- Caddy
+- Skipper
+- Kong
+- Ambassador
+- Istio Ingress Gateway

+`ingress-daemonset-controller` isn't a wrapper around any of them, but provides a solid foundation to run it on Kubernetes.

+## Pre-requisites

+`ingress-daemonset-controller` doesn't manage DNS or VIP for you.

+That being said, according to your setup and requirements, you need to prepare any of the followings:

+- On a bare-metal env, something like MetalLB needs to be set up to provide VIP to forward traffic to real servers, i.e. K8s nodes running your server apps
+- On AWS, Route 53 hosted zone and record sets, and/or CloudFront distributions, and/or ELB to front the real servers
+  - For ELB, you'll usually prefer NLB over ALB assuming e.g. L7 routing are handled by your server apps

 ## Adding replicas to DaemonSet for high-availability